The Autumn Budget 2025

 Property wealth tax

 There has also been speculation that the Chancellor may consider a form of property tax in this Budget.
 One proposal reported is the replacement of stamp duty and council tax with a levy on homes above a certain value.
-Such a measure would fall most heavily on higher value areas, particularly London and parts of the South West, and could risk slowing the property market further in those regions.
+Such a measure would fall most heavily on higher value areas, particularly London and parts of the South East, and could risk slowing the property market further in those regions.[9]

 Other possibilities being floated include introducing new council tax bands at the top end to capture more revenue from expensive homes or applying CGT to primary residences above a certain threshold – often referred to as a ‘mansion tax’.
 At present, gains on main homes are fully exempt, so any change here would mark a significant shift in policy.